roman-milk/roman-milk.github.io/cock-teasing-mom.md

  I looked into Monica's face and Monica saw that indeed Daniel would like a taste and she gave me the strangest look.
 Mom helped her wash her hair and then we got her out of the tub.
 Mom made her douche and helped her get dressed.
 Then I drove the two women to where Monica's car was parked and then mom drove her to within a block of her house.
 Monica drove the last block herself and then I picked up mom and we headed home.
 Mom slid over next to me and started to unzip my pants.
 As she took out my cock she said, "Would you have fucked her baby?
 If she had let you would you have cheated on your poor mommy?"
 Then she laughed, "Of course you would have.
 Maybe next time."

  Later that night as I was buried in mom's pussy she asked between moans, "Who are you fucking now baby, Monica or me."
-Report_Story #1